b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 3 (Data Acquisition).md

 <br>

 <b>Logical acquisition</b> or <b>sparse acquisition</b> (Collect evidence from a large device can take several hours).
 Reasons for using these acquisition methods:
-* Use when your time is limited as <b>Logical acquisition</b> captures only specific files of interest to the case (i.e. only want to invest)
+* Use when your time is limited as <b>Logical acquisition</b> captures only specific files of interest to the case (i.e. only want to investigate outlook email) and <b>Sparse acquisition</b> collects fragments of unallocated (deleted) data
+* For large disks
+* For PST or OST mail files, RAID servers (can be up to a several TBytes)